IvanMcCauley/Project_Path-Planner-Simulation/README.md

 | ![Initial](setup.png) | ![Replanning](replan.png) | ![Goal](goal.png) |

 > *Add your own demo GIF, video, and screenshots in the `docs/` folder for maximum impact!*

 ---

+## 🌍 Why This Matters

+Path planning is a core pillar of autonomous vehicle systems.
+This project demonstrates how AVs make real-time decisions based on limited sensor input, dynamically adapt to obstacles, and efficiently reach their destinations - all without human intervention.

+By simulating frontier-based exploration and A* planning under sensor constraints, this project mirrors real-world AV challenges like:

+- Navigating unknown or partially observable environments
+- Replanning around dynamic obstacles (e.g. cars, pedestrians)
+- Making fast decisions under time and compute constraints

+It also highlights critical AV system design skills:
+- **Algorithm design**
+- **Perception integration**
+- **Decision logic**
+- **Real-time visualization and debugging tools**
+---

+## 🧠 Applications
+This simulation captures the core logic used in:
+- Self-driving vehicle navigation (urban & off-road)
+- Robotics pathfinding in unknown environments
+- Search & rescue robot planning
+- Teaching core concepts of AI, perception, and control

+---